5 Extremely Actionable SEO Tips For Beginners When Starting A New Blog

 Find Out How Many Times Google Shows Your Pages In The Search Results

 You can also find out which of your pages or posts are getting impressions.
-What I mean by impressions is the number of times your page is shown on the Google search result.
+What I mean by impressions are the number of times your pages are shown on the Google search results.

 When you do a search, you don’t always click through on a result, but when Google shows your post in their search result, it counts as an impression.

-So from the Google Search Console, you can track how many people are:
+So from the Google Search Console, you can track:

 So, why is this information useful?